cmatson93/cmatson93/README.md

 ![Image of Banner](./assets/GithubBanner.png)

-## 🤖 My Work:
+## 👩‍💻 My Work:
-### I spend most of my days building out tools to help drive the adoption of robotics and automation at SoftBank Robotics.
-When I'm not doing that I'm most likely looking for the next cool thing to learn and something fun to build.
+### My passions lie on the frontend of the stack.
+I love building out user friendly scalable UI.
+Previously at SoftBank Robotics 🤖 .
+Currently at Taco Bell 🔔 working on the e-commerce platform.
+Your welcome for all the tacos in advance 🌮 !

-## 👩‍💻 Things I'm currently learning:
+## 🤓 Things I'm currently learning:
-### Diving into all things Webpack 5 Module Federation and MicroFrontends.
-I've wrote about it some on my blog you can read HERE.
+### Deep diving into Unit testing at work.
+Also starting to use Typescript for the first time.
+Interested in learning a mobile framework next.

 ## 👫🐶 When not coding:
 ### When I'm not coding you can most likely find me hanging out with my husband and dog.
 We like playing tennis, eating good food and a good tv show binge or watching a movie from the comfort of our home.